- B422, Portland Square, Drake Circus

 Other academic activities

 April 2019.
-International Society for Ethnology and Folklore, Santiago de Compostela.
-Paper to be entitled: “Speaking rivers: the lyrical, the literary and the literal narratives of rivers in South West England” in the “Social Lives of Rivers and Canals” panel
+International Society for Ethnology and Folklore, Santiago de Compostela, Spain.
+Paper entitled “Speaking rivers: the lyrical, the literary and the literal narratives of rivers in South West England” in the “Social Lives of Rivers and Canals” panel

 September 2018.
 Royal Geographical Society Conference, Cardiff University.
-Paper to be entitled: “Shall we cross the river?”
+Paper entitled: “Shall we cross the river?”
 Exploring narratives of tourists taking to the water in the South West” in the “Travelling Landscapes” panel.

-July 2018: Mobilities and Migration, Plymouth University.
-Paper to be entitled: ‘Across the River: the role of river ferries in fluctuating, connecting, and leaving waiting bankside communities’.
+July 2018: Mobilities and Migration, University of Plymouth.
+Paper entitled: ‘Across the River: the role of river ferries in fluctuating, connecting, and leaving waiting bankside communities’.

 June 2018.
 Liquidscapes: tales and tellings of watery worlds and fluid states, Dartington.
-Paper to be entitled: ‘Fluid River Borders: ferry crossing narratives and the experience of being between’ in the “Spaces Between” panel.
+Paper entitled: ‘Fluid River Borders: ferry crossing narratives and the experience of being between’ in the “Spaces Between” panel.

 December 2017.
 Cornerstone Heritage Symposium, Saltram House.
 Paper entitled: ‘Traces across the Water: ferries, horses, borders and watercourses of the Tamar River 1700 – 2017’